 • Soils Engineer: Per LACBC Section J105, the soils engineer or field technician shall provide professional inspection including observation during grading and testing for required compaction.
 The technician must provide inspections during the preparation of the natural ground and the placement and compaction of the fill and verify the work is being done in accordance with the approved plans.
-In addition, a representative shall be onsite for the entire fill placement and compaction for all fill slopes 30' high/deep and over, or for slopes with grades steeper than 2:1.
-The soil must be tested to determine the density and verify compliance of the soil properties with the design requirements, including soil type and shear strength.
+Per Section J107.8, a representative shall be onsite for the entire fill placement and compaction for all fill slopes 30' high/deep and over, or for slopes with grades steeper than 2:1.
+Per Section J107.9, the soil must be tested to determine the density and verify compliance of the soil properties with the design requirements, including soil type and shear strength.
 In-progress reports (typically monthly reports) must be submitted for review.
 Failure to submit the required reports may result in a Stop-Work Notice to be issued by the Building Official.